AdobeDocs/pass.en/help/authentication/refreshless-login-and-logout.md

 The following points describe the transition between the original authentication flows and the improved flows:

 1. The full-page redirect is replaced with a new browser tab in which the MVPD login is performed.
 The Programmer is required to create a new tab (via `window.open`) named `mvpdwindow` when the user selects an MVPD (with `iFrameRequired = false`).
 The Programmer then executes `setSelectedProvider(<mvpd>)`, allowing the AccessEnabler to load the MVPD login URL in the new tab.
-After the user provides valid credentials, Adobe Primetime authentication will close the tab and send a window.postMessage to the Programmer's website that signals to the AccessEnabler that the authentication flow has finished.
+After the user provides valid credentials, Adobe Pass authentication will close the tab and send a window.postMessage to the Programmer's website that signals to the AccessEnabler that the authentication flow has finished.
 The following callbacks are triggered:

     - If the flow was initiated by `getAuthentication`: `setAuthenticationStatus` and `sendTrackingData(AUTHENTICATION_DETECTION...)` will be triggered to signal successful/unsuccessful authentication.

     - If the flow was initiated by `getAuthorization`: `setToken/tokenRequestFailed` and `sendTrackingData(AUTHORIZATION_DETECTION...)` will be triggered to signal successful/unsuccessful authorization.

 1. The iFrame / popup window flow remains mostly unchanged, with the difference being that after the user provides valid credentials, the parent page will not be reloaded.
 The iFrame/popup will automatically close after login and a `window.postMessage` is sent to the parent page, notifying the AccessEnabler that the flow has finished.
 The same callbacks are triggered as in the previous flow, **plus the following new callback: `destroyIFrame`**.
 The `destroyIFrame` callback allows the Programmer to remove any iFrame associated/auxiliary components, such as UI decorations.
-The existence of this callback was not required in the old authentication flow because after the login was complete, Adobe Primetime authentication would reload the Programmer's page, thus destroying all UI components on it.
+The existence of this callback was not required in the old authentication flow because after the login was complete, Adobe Pass authentication would reload the Programmer's page, thus destroying all UI components on it.

 </br>